Heritage Rabbit Pie with a Suet Crust

-This recipe is based on an old English stew dating from about the 15th century called Egurdouce.
+This recipe for Rabbit Pie is based on an old English stew dating from about the 15th century called Egurdouce.
 I’ve messed around with it by adding bacon and garlic and by topping with pastry.
 If you are really not into eating bunny, I suspect it might work with chicken;)

 Soak the rabbit in salted cold water with a squeeze of lemon juice for at least an hour and up to 24 hours before cooking, then pat dry with kitchen roll.